patricktrainer/patricktrainer.github.io/content/posts/A-Beginner-s-Guide-to-Data-Engineering-Part-II.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: A-Beginner-s-Guide-to-Data-Engineering-Part-II
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# A-Beginner-s-Guide-to-Data-Engineering-Part-II

-# A-Beginner-s-Guide-to-Data-Engineering-Part-IIFrom collecting raw data and building data warehouses to applying Machine Learning, we saw why data engineering plays a critical role in all of these areas.
+From collecting raw data and building data warehouses to applying Machine Learning, we saw why data engineering plays a critical role in all of these areas.
 First, I will introduce the concept of **Data Modeling**, a design process where one carefully defines table schemas and data relations to capture business metrics and dimensions.
 **
 ## Data Modeling, Normalization, and Star Schema